redstreet/beancount_reds_plugins/effective_date/README.md

 ------------------------------------

 Double entry bookkeeping requires each transaction to occur instantaneously in time.
-In Beancount, that translates to each transaction occuring on a single date.
-However, it is occasionally useful to view different legs of a transaction occuring across difference periods of time.
+In Beancount, that translates to each transaction occurring on a single date.
+However, it is occasionally useful to view different legs of a transaction occurring across difference periods of time.
 For example, consider:

 ````